 Banana bread recipes don’t get easier than this winner!
 Not only is banana bread with self-rising flour practically effortless to prepare (with or without nuts!), it bakes up as a perfectly tender, moist, and flavorful loaf every time.
 In fact, you should go ahead and plan to make two – one to enjoy right away and another to freeze for any time you need a deliciously sweet classic baked treat!

-Why We Love This Banana Bread Recipe
+Why We Love This Banana Bread With Self Rising Flour

 A loaf of sweet, soft banana bread is always a welcome treat at the table.
 Breakfast, brunch, snack time, or dessert – anytime is the perfect time to stop and have a slice!

-In fact, we love banana recipes so much that we have already shared our banana bread and muffin recipes with you.
+In fact, we love banana recipes so much that we have already shared our bread and muffin recipes with you.

 Whichever way you like yours, we can all agree that it is comforting and satisfying.
 More importantly, of course – it is simply delicious.
 A treat that never lasts long in the house.